dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 **New behavior**

-The old API was obsoleted and new methods added: `GetJsonPropertyName`, `SetJsonPropertyName`
+The old API was removed and new methods added: `GetJsonPropertyName`, `SetJsonPropertyName`

 **Why**